Gynecomastia Surgery Goes National

 Early complications include hematomas or blood collection in the area immediately after surgery, usually within 24 hours.
 This is noticed as increased chest size accompanied by pain and bloody drainage.
 Although not life threatening, hematomas require removal of the collection, because blood left under the skin can form scar tissue or become infected over time.
 If small, the hematoma can be removed in a simple office procedure, and if large, it may require a visit to the operating room.
 It should be known that a surgical drain does not prevent a hematoma.
 Physical activity may provoke hematoma formation, which is why I recommend that patients avoid any strenuous activities for 3 days.

-Late complications include seroma formation, “hard healing,” contour irregularities and infections.
 A seroma is a collection of watery fluid on the chest.
 Some men are just prone to seroma formation.
-I have observed that the rate of seroma formation is more frequent in those who consume a lot of fluids after their procedure.
-Many believe that drinking a lot of fluid will help the healing process, but this is not the case for gynecomastia recovery.
-Restrict your fluid intake after surgery to what is normal: 6-8 glasses of water a day.
+I have observed that the rate of seroma formation is more frequent in those who consume a lot of fluids after their gynecomastia surgery.
+Many believe that drinking a lot of fluid will help the healing process, but this is not the case.
+Restrict your fluid intake after gynecomastia surgery to what is normal: 6-8 glasses of water a day.
 Drink if you are thirsty.
 If your urine is darker you can use more fluids.
 If it is clear you need less fluid.
 A small seroma the size of a walnut will generally go away by itself, but larger seromas, which can interfere with the healing process, can be removed with a small needle aspiration.
 Seromas can and do recur in an unpredictable manner, which may require several visits until resolved.

 In experienced hands, infection after a male breast reduction is uncommon, rendering post-surgery antibiotics unnecessary.
 Treatment of a rare infection would require a drainage procedure, antibiotics or both.